tutorialhorizon/react-tagged-input/README.md

     onAddTag={/*function*/} // argument - tag that was added
     onRemoveTag={/*function*/} // argument - tag that got removed
-    unique={true} // Whether duplicate entries are allowed />,
+    unique={true} // Whether duplicate entries are allowed classes={'my-css-namespace'}
+  />,
   mountPoint );
 ```

+You will also want to include the [these styles](https://github.com/tutorialhorizon/react-tagged-input/blob/master/examples/index.css) and namespace them appropriately using the `classes` property as shown above to custom style them.

 ---
 ###Dev